 - Good value for money with the larger sizes

-- Bottom feeder blend is a good choice for catfish and snails
+- The bottom feeder blend is a good choice for catfish and snails

-- May cause some cloudiness in your water
+- It may cause some cloudiness in your water

 - Some pellet blends are too small for intended fish